Mean Robust Optimization: Introduction

 \paragraph{Distributionally robust optimization.} \gls{DRO} minimizes the worst-case expected loss over a probabilistic ambiguity set characterized by certain known properties of the true data-generating distribution.
 Based on the type of ambiguity set considered existing literature on \gls{DRO} can roughly be defined in two.
 Ambiguity sets of the first type contain all distributions that satisfy certain moment constraints~\citep{dro_1,dro_2,dro_3,dro_4}.
 In many cases such ambiguity sets possess a tractable formulation, but have also been criticized for yielding overly conservative solutions~\citep{dro_5}.
 Ambiguity sets of the second type enjoy the interpretation of a ball of distributions around a nominal distribution, often the empirical distribution on the observed samples.
 Wasserstein uncertainty sets are one particular example \citep{mohajerin_esfahani_data-driven_2018,kuhn2019wasserstein,DBLP:gao2020,gao2016distributionally} and enjoy both a tractable primal as well as a tractable dual formulation.
-We refer to~\cite{OPT-026} for a thorough overview of \gls{DRO}, and to~\cite{zhen2021mathematical} for a general theory on convex dual reformulations.
+We refer to the work by Chen and Paschalidis~\cite{OPT-026} for a thorough overview of \gls{DRO}, and to the work by Zhen et al.~\cite{zhen2021mathematical} for a general theory on convex dual reformulations.
 When the ambiguity set is well chosen, \gls{DRO} formulations enjoy strong out-of-sample statistical performance guarantees.
 As these statistical guarantees are typically not very sharp, in practice the radius of the uncertainty set is typically chosen through time consuming cross-validation \citep{DBLP:gao2020}.
 At the same time, \gls{DRO} has the downside of being more computationally expensive than traditional robust approaches.
 We observe for instance that the number of constraints in Wasserstein~\gls{DRO} formulations scale linearly with the number of samples, which can become practically prohibitive especially when integer variables are involved.
 Our proposed method addresses this problem by reducing the number of constraints through clustering.
+While many works have recently emerged on the construction of \gls{DRO} ambiguity sets through the partitioning of data~\cite{Rsome, partition,perakis2022robust}, or the discretization of the underlying distribution~\cite{droapprox}, there still exists a gap in the literature.
+In particular, theoretical bounds on the change in problem performance as affected by the number of clusters, as well as by the quality of the cluster assignment, remain largely unexplored.
+In this work, we fill the gap by providing such insights.